Welcome to your 30 Day Self Care Adventure!

 - Give yourself 5-15 minutes to write a gratitude list in your journal.
 Ruminate, meditate, explore, free write what you're grateful for from the day, so that's where your focus is when you go to sleep

-- Practice yoga nidra (you'll receive a recording the evening of Monday, December 16th,) or the evening rest and relaxation meditation at the end of today's content.
+- Practice yoga nidra (yoga nidra video found below -- just scroll until you see it), or the evening rest and relaxation meditation at the end of today's content.

 - Set a time to go to sleep alarm